Ujas-Goti/CS401_Group-4_Communications_System/Group4 SRS Document.md

      Developing Requirements lecture slides (developing_requirements.odp)

    	 SRS Template.docx

+	 UML Class Diagrams

+	 Use Case Diagram

+	 Sequence Diagram

    1.4. ## **Overview** {#overview}

-1.1
-      The system will operate as a Java desktop application using TCP/IP sockets for communication.
+   This document catalogs the user, the system, and the hardware requirements for the Communication System, without detailing the implementation.
+The system will function as a Java desktop client-server application using TCP/IP sockets, providing a single GUI with features such as private and group chats, notifications, admin dashboards, and conversation logs, while supporting only text-based communication.

-	  Maintain conversation logs in text files with timestamos, senders unique ID, and chat type (private/group) Provide a single GUI interface for general users and for IT administrators.
-	  Support private one-to-one chats and group conversations.
-	  Enable notifications for new messages.
-	  Enforce text-only chats
-	  Function as client-server  with a centralized server handling connections.
+2. ## **Overall Description** {#Overall Description}

+2.1 ## **Product Perspective** {#Product Perspective}

+This system will be a standalone Java application designed to enable secure real-time text information between users.
+The server application manages connections, message routing, and logging.
+The client application provides the user interface for messaging.

+2.2 ## **Product Architecture ** {#Product Architecture}